I've got to transport equipment back and forth from the house into this office in order to do these.

 So you need them both, in my opinion.

-Um, because I spaced on it this morning, and I've got to give the dogs theirs as well.
+Because I spaced on it this morning, and I've got to give the dogs theirs as well.

-Okay, now C60 seems to have some effect on both apoptosis, which is killing off bad cells that are dead mostly, uh, rejuvenating other cells, making them pop up and start doing work, and so your body can decide if that cell needs to go or not.
+Okay, now C60 seems to have some effect on both apoptosis, which is killing off bad cells that are dead mostly, rejuvenating other cells, making them pop up and start doing work, and so your body can decide if that cell needs to go or not.

-And uh C60 brings in um uh uh hydrogen and takes it areas, it helps clean out the debris in areas of your body that vitamin C can't reach.
+It helps clean out the debris in areas of your body that vitamin C can't reach.

 And as I say, vitamin C, while it provides an oxygen or an antioxidant effect, it is more than an antioxidant.

-C60, while it provides an antioxidant effect and is more than an antioxidant, it does not present provide the residual chemicals that are thereafter used within the body.
+C60, while it provides an antioxidant effect and is more than an antioxidant, it does not provide the residual chemicals that are thereafter used within the body.

-And at some point the C60 itself will be excreted.
+And at some point, the C60 itself will be excreted.

 And so that's basically the difference.